miaomiaosang/csci5839-YuLi9309/week1.md

 3. buttons light up
 4. pairing nearby device to merge its function to other devices such as ipone.

-> Designed by Ling Liu and pictured by Yu Li
+> Designed by Ling Liu and picture by Yu Li

 ![image](/csci5839-YuLi9309/picture/appleTVremoteAvacado.jpg)